CompuTec/computec-docs/docs/processforce/administrator-guide/installation/best-practices.md

 # Best Practices

-Here you can find notes on best practices for setting up an SAP Business One environment, which plays a crucial role in CompuTec products' performance.
+Here, you can find notes on best practices for setting up an SAP Business One environment, which plays a crucial role in CompuTec products' performance.

 ---